Improving saliency models' predictions of the next fixation with humans' intrinsic cost of gaze shifts: One-step ahead prediction model

 Positive values ($\phi_i > 0$) indicate that having visited location $\mathbf{x_i}$ at timestep $i$ during the same scanpath increases the probability of targeting the next fixation to location $\mathbf{x_i}$.
 Negative values lead to reduced probabilities, therefore corresponding to an effect such as a spatial version of inhibition of return.

 This reward can be conceptualized as the trade-off between exploration and exploitation, i.e. a reward for either parts of the state-space that have never been explored, or, if the environment can change over time, have not been explored recently \cite{sutton1990integrated}.
 Equivalently, this reward can be formulated as an exploration bonus.
 Therefore, this part of the reward structure encourages an agent to try long-ignored actions, i.e. visit locations that have not been visited yet or have not been visited in a long time.
 Since the exact nature of this relationship is yet to be understood, we estimated the parameters $\phi_i$ from the eye movement data.
-Note that we did not constrain the parameters to sum up to one, to allow both positive and negative values at the same time.
+Note that we did not constrain the parameters to sum up to one, to allow both positive and negative values for already visited or not recently visited regions, in principle.